jelovirt/com.elovirta.dita.html/README.md

 Usage
 -----

-Markdown DITA topics can only be used by linking to them in map files.
+HDITA topics can only be used by linking to them in map files.

 ~~~~ {.xml}
 <map>